 Is it my fault?

 Yes and no. In most part, it is not your fault.
-The problem is as such: As much as the teenager has been kept on a short leash, as much will he revolt.
+The problem is as such: The more a teenager has been kept on a short leash, the more will he revolt.
 In fact, nobody has a real fault, because it is something normal.
 Curiosity and the other factors that led to this could’ve led to other manifestations as well, not only to Satanism.

 Generally, parents who force and intoxicate their kids with religion will have problems with exactly what they promoted.. religion.
 Most cases I came across started from this point.
 It is a revolt against the religious obligations imposed by parents.